Forum of Small States: Challenges for small states

 From telecommunications and electricity to education and health, many of the problems faced by the small island developing States, located deep in the middle of oceans, are similar to the transportation challenges faced by the landlocked countries of the Himalayas.

 In 2019 in his remarks to the Small States Forum, UN Secretary-General António Guterres noted that small states are especially vulnerable to climate change and should not be expected to pay for climate disasters alone:Over the past 20 years, more than 90 percent of disasters - droughts, floods, hurricanes and fires - were climate-related.
 Economic losses alone are estimated at more than $2.2 trillion and the human toll falls largely on low-income countries.
 These disasters constitute a major impediment to sustainable development.

 For small states, recovery and reconstruction bills, including the cost of restoring people’s livelihoods, can total more than 100 per cent of Gross Domestic Product.
 Successive storms can trap small island states in particular in an accelerating cycle of disaster and debt...

 Many small states, including middle-income countries, are highly vulnerable to external shocks of all kinds.
 As a result, the debt levels of small states are on average higher than other developing countries.
 Many are currently under debt distress or face a high risk of debt distress.

 But small states also have certain advantages, as noted by Singapore Prime Minister Lee Hsien Loong:

 We can respond more nimbly and adapt more easily to changing circumstances.
 Our sense of insecurity and even paranoia are also constructive as they motivate us to deal more decisively with challenges and threats.
 With our options more constrained, our collective minds are more readily focussed, and we are less hampered by regional interests and differences, or multiple levels of government, that bigger countries have to grapple with.

+In 2022, on the 30th anniversary of the formation of FOSS, Singapore's Infocomm Media Development Authority worked with the Ministry of Foreign Affairs to create Digital FOSS, a branch of FOSS that provides a platform for small states to collaborate on digital transformation and share common learning points.